williamslab/ibis/README.md

 https://github.com/williamslab/genetio

-Include the genetio.a file from that repository in your LD_LIBRARY_PATH environment variable.
+Include the genetio.a file's location in your LD_LIBRARY_PATH environment variable.

 IBIS also requires the zlib library.
 OpenMP is required for parallelization, but this is included in current GCC versions.